 Charming, recently renovated 1850's apartment with original features located in the heart of the old town in Avignon.
 Balcony large enough for table and chairs overhanging a little stream with beautiful views of the cobble-stoned Rue des Teinturiers and Pénitents Gris church with no vis-a-vis.

-2 double beds and a small fold out couch can comfortably sleep 4 or 6 at a push.
-Main wash room is a small shower room with toilet and there is also a bath and sink in one of the bedrooms.
+2 double beds and a small fold out couch can comfortably sleep 4.
+Main wash room is a small, architect designed wet room with a rainfall shower head from the ceiling.
+There is also a bathtub and vanity sink in one of the bedrooms.

 TV with USB port to read media, WI-FI and telephone available with free calls to land lines and mobiles in Europe and North America.